gillian-guide/gillian-guide.github.io/docs/multiplayer.en.md

 !!! note ""
     This section also includes steps to configure GFWL for non-multiplayer use too, if you came here from other pages.
 Just skip the "Joining/Creating Lobbies" part.
 !!! warning "Compatibility"
     This method is only compatible with patches 1.0.7.0 and 1.0.8.0.
 It's also compatible with older patches, but they'll be put into separate lobbies.
-[Downgrade](downgrading.md) if using the Complete Edition.
+[Downgrade](downgrading.md) if using the Complete Edition. ==Wine does not implement support for GFWL, so this method is not possible on Linux.==
 The classic multiplayer method, the one that started it all.
 And the one that is obnoxiously annoying to set up.
 Most communities stick to it at the moment.

 ### Usage